 - Best Shrubs & Climbers: Larger, tall shrubs tend to withstand deer browsing better than low-growing ones because they have more leaves, making them able to withstand some defoliation; and taller plants are out of reach.
 Try these shrubs: Barberry, pawpaw, boxwood, American bittersweet, red osier dogwood, Japanese plum-yew, creeping wintergreen, hollies, leucothoe, European privet, Japanese andromeda, Virginia creeper, blueberry elder, lavender, and rose of Sharon.

-We are here to help your plants & shrubs thrive in your yard.
+We are here to help your trees & shrubs thrive in your yard.

 Your area arborist representative can assess your landscape and work with you to determine the best trees and shrubs to plant for your existing landscape.
-Schedule a consultation today by clicking link below.
+Request a consultation today.